5 Soft Skills to Master Before You Move Out

 Introductions, stress management, public speaking, assertiveness, and communication are incredibly valuable soft skills that will help you stand out in a crowded college classroom, at a job, and in the real world.
 You can find times in your daily life to practice and improve all of these skills!

 Are you looking for a welcoming, encouraging space to practice your soft skills?
-I am so excited to host Life Skills Crash Course, where we will practice all of these soft skills, and more, to help you feel more confident and ready to move out into the world!
+I am so excited to offer a Life Skills Crash Course, where we will practice all of these soft skills, and more, to help you feel more confident and ready to move out into the world!